Marianne Moore: Poetic career

 In 1955, Moore was invited informally by David Wallace, manager of marketing research for Ford's "E-car" project, and his co-worker Bob Young, to suggest a name for the car.
 Wallace's rationale was "Who better to understand the nature of words than a poet?"
 In October 1955, Moore was approached to submit "inspirational names" for the E-car, and on November 7, she offered her list of names, which included such notables as "Resilient Bullet", "Ford Silver Sword", "Mongoose Civique", "Varsity Stroke", "Pastelogram", and "Andante con Moto".
 On December 8, she submitted her last and most famous name, "Utopian Turtletop".
 The E-car was christened by Ford as the Edsel.

 Moore never married.
-Her living room has been preserved in its original layout in the collections of the Rosenbach Museum and Library in Philadelphia.
+Her living room has been recreated in its original layout in the collections of the Rosenbach Museum and Library in Philadelphia.
 Her entire library, knick-knacks (including a baseball signed by Mickey Mantle), all of her correspondence, photographs, and poetry drafts are available for public viewing.

 Like Robert Lowell, Moore revised many of her early poems in later life.
 Most of these revised works appeared in the Complete Poems of 1967.
 Facsimile editions of the theretofore out-of-print 1924 Observations became available in 2002.
 Since that time, there has been no critical consensus about which versions are authoritative.
 As Moore wrote, as a one-line epigraph to Complete Poems, which offered her well-known work "Poetry" cut down from twenty-nine lines to three: "Omissions are not accidents."
 In a foreword to A Marianne Moore Reader in 1961, Moore said her favorite poem was the Book of Job.

 Moore's novel and an unfinished memoir have not been published.
 In her will, she established a fund for the support of the Camperdown Elm in Brooklyn's Prospect Park, a rare and ancient tree that she had celebrated in a poem.

 In 2012, she was inducted into the New York State Writers Hall of Fame.